Elland

 Elland is a market town in Calderdale, in the county of West Yorkshire, England.
 It is situated south of Halifax, by the River Calder and the Calder and Hebble Navigation.
 Elland was recorded as Elant in the Domesday Book of 1086.
-It had a population in 2001 of 14,554, with the ward being measured at 11,676 in the 2011 Census.
+It had a population of 14,554 at the 2001 Census, with the ward being measured at 11,676 in the 2011 Census.

 Etymology

 The name of Elland is attested in the 1086 Domesday Book as Elant.
 The name comes from the Old English words ēa ('river') and land ('land'); the name relates to the settlement's location on the south bank of the Calder.

 History

 Elland retained continuity of tenure from before the Norman Conquest into the Middle Ages, as the Elland family were descended from Anglo-Saxon thegns.
 The Manor of Elland, with Greetland and Southowram, formed an exclave of the Honour of Pontefract in the surrounding Manor of Wakefield.
 In 1350 Sir John de Eland was murdered, as were his son and grandson in the following year, which extinguished the male line of the family and the manor passed to the Savile family.
 From this period, the manor house ceased to be the principal dwelling of a gentry family, as the Saviles had their seat at the moated manor of Thornhill.
 Elland manor house was never completely reconstructed and, when dismantled and excavated in 1975 by the West Yorkshire Archaeology Unit, it was found to incorporate a 13th-century solar wing – one of the earliest secular buildings in the county.
 The manor house stood on a knoll aligned with the bridge over the River Calder and was destroyed during the construction of Calderdale Way bypass.
 The farm buildings survive.

-At the request of John de Warenne, 7th Earl of Surrey, Edward II granted a charter, to John de Eland, for a free market on Tuesday at his Manor of Elland, and two fairs.
+At the request of John de Warenne, 7th Earl of Surrey, Edward II granted a charter to John de Eland, for a free market on Tuesday at his Manor of Elland, and two fairs.

 The town became a centre of wool production.
 The decline of the woollen industry had a significant effect on the town and many mills were demolished or converted to residences.

 Durable flagstones, Elland flags, were quarried near the town and after the canal was constructed, they could be transported economically all over the county.
 Elland housed the main factory of the manufacturer of Gannex products and is the home of the Dobsons sweet factory, which produces traditional boiled sweets.
 Since 2001, Elland has been home to Suma Wholefoods, the largest workers' co-operative in the United Kingdom.